 A common request the last few months involves starting a tax preparation side gig.
 A seasonal tax prep business can be rewarding if you follow a few simple rules.
 And if it spirals out of control you might find yourself working a full-fledged business 30 years later like a certain tax professional we will not name.

-To run a real tax prep side gig you will need some background tax knowledge, an e-filing account with the IRS, commercial grade tax software, workflow management and clients.
+To run a real tax preparation side gig you will need some background tax knowledge, an e-filing account with the IRS, commercial grade tax software, workflow management and clients.
 We will touch on each issue.

 Education/Experience: Experience comes with time; there is no shortcut.
 I started on day one like everyone else.
 In the beginning it’s best to stick with simpler returns to avoid getting in over your head.